cloudberrydb/cloudberrydb/concourse/pipelines/README.md

 # Concourse Pipeline Generation

-To facilitate pipeline maintanance, a Python utility 'gen_pipeline.py` is used to generate the production pipeline.
+To facilitate pipeline maintenance, a Python utility 'gen_pipeline.py` is used to generate the production pipeline.
 It can also be used to build custom pipelines for developer use.